By JAY LETTO

 - A registration record with 938, just nipping the former record of 937 at Stanford in 2007.

 Miami also was the most diverse, with attendees from all continents and at least 25 countries.
-This was a reflection of SEJ’s re-energized Diversity Task Force and our partnerships with the National Association of Hispanic Journalists, Poder Magazine and the Americas Business Council Foundation, the Transatlantic Media Network of the Center for Strategic and International Studies and the Woodrow Wilson International Center for Scholars.
+This was a reflection of SEJ’s re-energized Diversity Task Force (now the Diversity, Equity and Inclusion Committee) and our partnerships with the National Association of Hispanic Journalists, Poder Magazine and the Americas Business Council Foundation, the Transatlantic Media Network of the Center for Strategic and International Studies and the Woodrow Wilson International Center for Scholars.

 The first public gathering of the Cousteau family at the conference; left to right, Alexandra, Céline, Fabien, Jean-Michel and Philippe Cousteau.
 Photo © Jenny Abreu.